Best Hi-Fi Systems Buying Guide: Welcome to What Hi-Fi?'s round-up of the best hi-fi systems you can buy in 2019.

 Recent improvements have made this the finest just-add-speakers hi-fi system for less than a grand.
 You’d need a four-figure budget for a streamer and amp combination before it could come close to bettering the performance of the Powernode 2i.

-If the Award-winning Naim Uniti Atom is out of reach, Bluesound has come to the rescue with another one-box product that refuses to compromise in any single area, representing another superb all-rounder on a smaller budget.
+If the Award-winning Naim Uniti Atom (mentioned below) is out of reach, Bluesound has come to the rescue with another one-box product that refuses to compromise in any single area, representing another superb all-rounder on a smaller budget.

 These KEF Wirelesses are way more than just active versions of the Award-winning LS50s.
 They’re a complete system wrapped in a neat and brilliant package.